JamesWheadon/Lenny_Kravitz/README.md

 # Project: Flask email API and Client

 ## Description
-A Lenny Kravitz fan page where users can join the mailing list, view all albums and suggest a name and release date for a new album.
+A Lenny Kravitz fan page built in fullstack with react on the client, flask on the server and is connected to an email service using flask-mail.
+Users can join the mailing list, view all albums and suggest a name and release date for a new album.
 Subscribers will receive a welcome email and updates of new albums.

 ## Installation and Usage
 - Clone or download this repo
 - Navigate to root directory of this repository
-- Open the terminal and navigate to the api subdirectory
+- Open the terminal and navigate to the api subdirectory `pipenv shell`
-    - `pipenv shell`
-    - `pipenv install`
+    `pipenv install`
-    - `pipenv run dev`
+    `pipenv run dev`
-    - Flask API will be running on port 5000
+    Flask API will be running on port 5000

 To run API test suite:
-    - `pipenv run tests`
+    `pipenv run test`

 - Navigate to the client subdirectory
-    - `npm install`
+    `npm install`
-    - `npm run dev`
+    `npm run dev`
-    - The client will open on port 8080
+    The client will open on port 8080

 ## Technologies
 - HTML, CSS, JavaScript, Python